awslabs/graphstorm/docs/source/gs-processing/usage/row-count-alignment.rst

 --------------------

-The simplest way to apply the re-partitioning step is to do so during the `gs-processing` step, by passing the additional `--repartition-on-leader True` argument to our launch script.
+The simplest way to apply the re-partitioning step is to do so during the `gs-processing` step, by passing the additional `--do-repartition True` argument to our launch script.

 Alternatively, we can run a local re-partitioning job using a local installation of GSProcessing: